furic/Mini-AJAX-File-Upload-Form/README.md

 A brief usage tutorial can be found here: http://tutorialzine.com/2013/05/mini-ajax-file-upload-form/

 The script is great, fancy and easy to use.
-However, it only show if the files are <b>uploaded</b> succeed but not if the files are <b>handled</b> (e.g. filter the file-type, record them in database, etc).
+However, it only show if the files are <b>uploaded</b> successfully but not if the files are <b>handled</b> (e.g. filter the file-type, record them in database, etc).
 Especially when uploading 100+ files you will entered a dilemma without knowing which file have been successfully handled.
 Therefore this modification has been made.

 More on: http://richardfu.net/mini-ajax-file-upload-form-ajax-multiplie-files-upload/